-Sometimes making a game geared towards children might be harder than making one for teens and adults.
+Sometimes making a game geared towards children might be harder than making one for teens or adults.
 Just because you don’t need to worry about complex gameplay, mechanics or storylines, doesn’t mean you get to be lazy about it.
 Children are anything but stupid and they can see a bad game sometimes better than a grown up.
 I’m talking about everybody’s favourite beagle: Snoopy.

 Snoopy and Peanuts (AKA Snoopy: The Cool Computer Game) is an adventure (-ish) game made by The Edge (no, not the guy from U2) and released originally in 1989 for Commodore Amiga, Atari ST, Amstrad CPC and ZX Spectrum.
 It was ported to DOS in 1990 and re-released for the Commodore CDTV in 1991 under the title Snoopy: The Case of the Missing Blanket.